 What happens to the money in your pension pot?

 The money in your pension pot is invested to give it chance to grow.
 It’s invested in a number of things, including shares in companies, property, and loans to companies.
-The money in your pension pot is invested by a company called Zurich.
+The money in your pension pot is invested by a company called Scottish Widows.
 They’re a UK-based company appointed by the Trustees to help manage the Plan’s investments.

 Nobody’s expecting you to be an investment expert.
 So if you don’t want to choose your own investments, there’s an investment strategy that everybody’s money uses.
 It’s called the Default Lifecycle option.
 This is the option that the Trustees think is likely to be appropriate for most members.